ariga/atlas-operator/README.md

       }
 ```

-> Note: Allowing custom configuration can elevate privileges of the operator.
+> Note: Allowing custom configuration enables executing arbitrary commands using the `external` data source as well as arbitrary SQL using the `sql` data source.
 Use this feature with caution.

 - `extraEnvs`: Used to set environment variables for the operator